Alabama Surplus Line Broker Bond: A Comprehensive Guide

 How Much Does the Alabama Surplus Line Broker Bond Cost?

-The Alabama Surplus Line Broker bond can cost anywhere between $375 to $3,500 per year.
+The Alabama Surplus Line Broker bond can cost anywhere between $375 to $3,500 per year or $38 to $350 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the bond cost on the $50,000 bond requirement.

 $50,000 Surplus Line Broker Bond Cost